Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees

-In practice, we store the dependencies as tuples in a concurrent hash table with open addressing, and index them by the source or target edge.
-For each switch $\sigma_i$, we store four tuples, one for each source and each target edge, containing the edge $e$, the index $i$ of the switch, the type of operation the switch attempts to perform on the edge $t_{e,i} \in \{\textsc{erase}, \textsc{insert}\}$ and a status flag $s_i \in \{\textsc{undecided}, \textsc{legal}, \textsc{illegal}\}$, that is initially set to $s_i = \textsc{undecided}$.
-Usually, in a global switch, most edges are erased, and so we use the same data structure to lookup the existence of edges.
-To this end, we also store a tuple for each edge that is not erased by the global switch, with the information that the edge is not erased, causing a switch that attempts to insert this edge to be decided as illegal.
+We store the dependencies as tuples in a concurrent hash table, and index them by the source or target edge.
+For each switch $\sigma_k$, we store four tuples, one for each source and each target edge, containing the edge $e$, the index $k$ of the switch, the type of operation the switch attempts to perform on the edge $t_{e,k} \in \{\textsc{erase}, \textsc{insert}\}$ and a status flag $s_k \in \{\textsc{undecided}, \textsc{legal}, \textsc{illegal}\}$, that is initially set to $\textsc{undecided}$.
+We also use the same data structure to lookup the existence of edges.
+To this end, we assume that $T$ implicitly stores a tuple $(e, \infty, \textsc{erase}, \textsc{illegal})$ for each edge that is in the graph, but not a source edge of any switch in the batch, causing a switch that attempts to insert such an edge to be decided as illegal.

-Now, when attempting to process a switch $\sigma_i$, we lookup all tuples where the edge is one of its target edges.
-By \cref{obs:target-dependencies}, for each target edge $e$, there is only one tuple stored by a switch $\sigma_j$ where $t_{e,j} = \textsc{erase}$, i.e. that erases the edge.
-Then, if $j < i$, we know that $i$ has an erase dependency on~$j$.
-Similarly, for each target edge $e$, there is only one tuple stored by a switch $\sigma_k$, that is legal, and inserts the target edge.
-Specifically, at any point, the only tuple that needs to be considered is the tuple with the smallest index $k$ where $t_{e,k} = \textsc{insert}$ and $s_k \neq \textsc{illegal}$.
+Now, when attempting to decide a switch $\sigma_k$, we lookup all tuples where the edge is one of its target edges.
+By \cref{obs:target-dependencies}, for each target edge $e$, there is at most one tuple stored by a switch $\sigma_p$ where $t_{e,p} = \textsc{erase}$, i.e. that erases the edge.
+Similarly, for each target edge $e$, there is at most one tuple stored by a switch $\sigma_q$, that is legal, and inserts the target edge.
+Specifically, at any point, the only tuple that needs to be considered is the tuple with the smallest index $q$ where $t_{e,q} = \textsc{insert}$ and $s_q \neq \textsc{illegal}$.